The Dichotomy of Strength Training for BJJ - Strong As Hec

 we feel we're not performing at our best, especially at the same level as our peers, and we're letting down our coaches.

-When it comes to Jiu-Jitsu--our ego gets bruised we get dominated either on our first day on the mat or if we get worked by a lower belt.
+When it comes to Jiu-Jitsu, our ego gets bruised when we're dominated either on our first day on the mat or if we get worked by a lower belt.

 ...
 What does "tapping out"?